What Is An Art Therapist, And How Can They Help?

 Just as it can be important to understand what an art therapist does, it can also be important to know what they don't do in their job.
 An art therapist usually doesn't teach art and doesn't critique the client's art.

-The second way that art therapy can prove beneficial is for the art therapist to choose an art project that allows the patient to create art while thinking about the process and the medium.
-This form of art therapy may help people develop skills that increase their cognitive ability, increase awareness of themselves and their interactions with others, and use art as therapy and coping mechanism.
+The second way that this counseling can prove beneficial is for the art therapist to choose an art project that allows the patient to create art while thinking about the process and the medium.
+This may help people develop skills that increase their cognitive ability, increase awareness of themselves and their interactions with others, and use art as therapy and a coping mechanism.

 There may be an infinite number of ideas for art therapy projects.
 When interviewing a potential therapist, you might ask for some examples of their favorite projects and why they think they can be helpful.